Slackadays/Clipboard/README.md

 # Clipboard
-The cut and paste system for the command line.
+The cut and paste system for the command line is here.

+Clipboard...
+- is tiny.
+Clipboard rings in at mere tens of kilobytes for most platforms.
+- is simple.
+Clipboard takes no time to learn because there's nothing to learn.
+- just works everywhere.
+All you need is a C++17 compiler.
+- saves time.
+Stop making temporary directories or memorizing file locations!

 ## Copy
 `clipboard copy (file) [files]`